SteveDunn/Vogen/README.md

 ### Does it support C# 11 features?
 This is primarily a source generator.
 The source it generates is mostly C# 6 for compatibility.
 But if you use features from a later language version, for instance `records` from C# 9, then it will also generate records.

-Source generatio is driven by attributes, and, if you're using .NET 7 or above, the generic version of the `ValueObject` attribute is exposed:
+Source generation is driven by attributes, and, if you're using .NET 7 or above, the generic version of the `ValueObject` attribute is exposed:

 ```csharp
 [ValueObject<int>]
 public partial struct Age { }
 ```

-Even though it supports C# 11, .
-But if you use features from a later language version, for instance `records` from C# 9, then it will also generate records.

 ### Why are they called 'Value Objects'?

-The term Value Object represents a small object whos equality is based on value and not identity.
+The term Value Object represents a small object who's equality is based on value and not identity.
 From [Wikipedia](https://en.wikipedia.org/wiki/Value_object)

 > _In computer science, a value object is a small object that represents a simple entity whose equality is not based on identity: i.e. two value objects are equal when they have the same value, not necessarily being the same object._